Table of Contents

 Clinical Presentation of Varicocele

-Most men with varicoceles present to the clinic because of infertility issues as varicoceles are usually not large enough to be symptomatic.
-A careful analysis of the patient’s history can reveal scrotal pain and heaviness, both being symptoms known to be more common in men with varicoceles.
+Most men with varicoceles present to the clinic with infertility issues as varicoceles are usually not large enough to be symptomatic.
+A careful analysis of the patient’s history can reveal scrotal pain and heaviness, both being symptoms known to be common in men with varicoceles.

 Physical examination is essential to diagnose varicoceles.
-Palpation of the affected side can reveal a bag of worms’ structure.
-It is important to palpate the other side, as bilateral varicoceles on physical examination are common and found in 80% of the cases.
+Palpation of the affected side can reveal a bag of worms structure.
+It is important to palpate the other side, as bilateral varicoceles on physical examination are common and occur in 80% of the cases.
 Men with bilateral varicoceles and infertility need both sides to be treated to improve sperm quality and production.

 Additionally, men with varicoceles should undergo a semen analysis.
 A normal seminal analysis usually means that varicoceles are not the cause of infertility and it is not advisable to treat varicoceles in this group of patients.

 Diagnostic Work-up for Varicocele

-A physical examination finding of a bag of worms when associated with infertility is usually enough to make the diagnosis of varicoceles and indicates the need for surgical correction.
+A physical examination revealing a bag of ‘worms’ associated with infertility is usually enough to make a diagnosis of varicoceles and indicates the need for surgical correction.
 Unfortunately, this is not possible in some patients.
-Patients without a clear clinical picture or when the varicoceles arise suddenly need advanced imaging studies to confirm the diagnosis and to exclude possible secondary causes such as a pelvic tumor.
+In patients without a clear clinical picture or whose varicoceles arise suddenly, advanced imaging studies are needed to confirm the diagnosis and exclude possible secondary causes such as a pelvic tumor.

 Computed tomography scans can be used to visualize varicoceles but are not routinely used.

-As part of the routine workup for infertility in men, a seminal fluid analysis is usually indicated.
-Seminal fluid analysis can show impaired seminal quality such as abnormal configurations, shapes or motility in addition to decreased number of viable sperms indicative of poor production.
-Testosterone might be low in men with varicoceles.
+As part of routine workup for infertility in men, a seminal fluid analysis is usually indicated.
+Seminal fluid analysis can show impaired seminal qualities such as abnormal configurations, shapes or motility in addition to a decreased number of viable sperms, indicative of poor production.
+Testosterone may be low in men with varicoceles.

 Treatment of Varicocele

 When varicoceles are symptomatic or associated with infertility and an abnormal seminal fluid analysis, the only possible treatment is surgical correction.

 Several surgical and interventional radiological approaches exist for correction of varicoceles.
 Subinguinal microsurgical approaches are safe and effective for the treatment of symptomatic varicoceles associated with infertility.
 Patients with bilateral varicoceles should undergo bilateral surgical correction.